 Transfer Authorizations Transfer Authorization Form (#114)

-Advisors are now able to have a transfer form generated, e-signed and faxed directly to the relinquishing institution for applications submitted through EZcomplete application.
+Advisors are now able to have a transfer form generated, e-signed, signature guaranteed and faxed directly to the relinquishing institution for applications submitted through EZcomplete application.
 Please ensure that you enter a valid fax number for the relinquishing institution.

-For requests to transfer funds from another institution to Equitable Life, the advisor and/or their MGA must send the transfer documentation directly to the relinquishing institution.
+For requests to transfer funds from another institution to Equitable, the advisor and/or the MGA must send the transfer documentation directly to the relinquishing institution.

 or